gopisun/nonFungibleTokenCap/README.md

 ## for deployment to rinkeby test network.
     1. do th changes in SolnSquareVerifier.sol as described in "Install" section".
-    2. in truffle.config (in eth-contracts folder), supply our mnemonic and infura key.
+    2. in truffle.config (in eth-contracts folder), supply your mnemonic and infura key.
     3. do truffle migrate --network --rinkeby --reset

 Deployed contract address:0x59D63d47E54E7589529040DCa65A078b93833fb3